lynchaj/nhyodyne/6502PROC/README.md

 # Items left on the DOS/65 To Do list:
         * clean up the make file
         * correct bugs in sedit
-        * get autodetection of new/old slices working and decline to mount new
         * Hardware support for RTC
         * Hardware support for Floppy Drive
         * Hardware Support for VDC/Keyboard